 Before upgrading an existing version of MySQL++, please scan through the change log first.
 If you’re coming from a much older version, better read through the “Incompatible Library Changes” chapter in the user manual instead.

 MySQL++ has been picked up by many package distros.
-It’s been spotted in the Debian, Fedora, FreeBSD, Gentoo, Homebrew, RHEL (EPEL), and Ubuntu package systems.
-Since these packages are properly integrated into their host distributions, we no longer offer competing binary packages here.
+In addition to those listed in the table at right, it's also in FreeBSD.
+Since these packages are properly integrated into their host distributions, we do not offer competing binary packages here.

 If you want something different in your binary package than you get in the standard package distro for your OS, you should build it from source on the target OS, or else you are likely to have problems.